BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- BYU and its opponents have combined to score more than 57 points in four of 10 games this season.
+- BYU and its opponents have gone over the current 57.5-point total in four of 10 games (40%) this season.

-- Georgia Southern and its opponents have combined to score more than 57 points in two games this season.
+- Georgia Southern has combined with its opponents to score more than 57.5 points in two games this season.

-- This contest's over/under is 1.1 points above the 55.9 these two squads combine to surrender per game this season.
+- This contest's total is 1.6 points above the 55.9 these two squads combine to surrender per game this season.

-- The average total in Cougars games this season is 56.3, 0.7 points fewer than Saturday's over/under of 57 .
+- The Cougars and their opponents score an average of 56.3 points per game, 1.2 fewer than Saturday's total.

-- In 2021, games involving the Eagles have averaged a total of 53.8 points, 3.2 fewer than this game's set over/under.
+- The 57.5 total in this game is 3.7 points above the 53.8 average total in Eagles games this season.

 BYU Stats and Trends

-- In BYU's 10 games this year, it has five wins against the spread.
+- BYU has played 10 games, with five wins against the spread.

 - This season, the Cougars have one against the spread win in two games as a favorite of 20 points or more.

-- BYU has eclipsed the over/under in 40% of its opportunities this year (four times in 10 games with a set point total).
+- BYU has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).

-- BYU is 3-1 against the spread and 4-0 overall this season when the team records more than 31.6 points.
+- BYU is 3-1 against the spread and 4-0 overall in games when it puts up more than 31.6 points.

-- When BYU churns out more than 450.4 yards, the team is 3-0 against the spread and 3-0 overall.
+- BYU is 3-0 against the spread and 3-0 overall when the team piles up over 450.4 yards.

 - The Cougars have turned the ball over nine times this season, one more turnover than the Eagles have forced (8).